The five minute CIO: John Shorten

 Do you see your role primarily as a technical one, or a business one?

 My role is a combination of both – sales support, technical strategy, guidance, quality management, budgetary analysis along with operations and facilities management – a bit of everything!

 Is your 2012 IT budget increased, decreased, or the same as last year, and how will that affect your priorities?

-What has been the biggest technical challenge of your role?
+What has been the hardest challenge since you took your current role?

 What technology trends are of most interest to you personally and to your own organisation?